Water into Wine - Altar Frontal, Epiphany Chapel, Winchester Cathedral - 2020

 The design is a symbolic representation of the six jars of water that Jesus turns into the finest of wines.
 Sophie looked at the profiles of first century water jars to find a shape that would work best on the frontal.
 You can see the full outline of one of these vessels, to give a centring focus to the design.

 The remaining five vessels move across from left to right, with the third one having been tipped forward to pour out the wine - within the circle the miracle is taking place, as the blue-green water transforms into wine as it rushes out towards us.

 Amongst the challenges of this project was to find a way to balance the asymmetry of the north end of the chapel, to speak sympathetically to the existing artworks (the windows and the icon) and to create something that could be realised in textile.

-I wanted to offer something that could be read easily from the entrance to the chapel as well as reveal more detail when seen up close. and of course the theology was the paramount concern.
 As the wine pours out, spilling over the edges of every surface, it assures us of God’s generosity and abundance.

 information on this work please email Sophie